wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/dyn365-customer-service/customer-service-get-started/includes/3-customer-service-get-started-modern.md

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RE2rlss]

- Today's customer starts a support journey from multiple starting points.
+ Today's customer can start a support journey from multiple starting points.
+Customers have different channel preferences and expect an effortless experience across all channels.

 ![Modern customer journey](../media/customer-journey.jpg)

 With the advent of self-service capabilities, customers can now start educating themselves by using any of these resources:

 - Portals with an interactive bot
-- Live assisted chat windows
+- Live chat capability
 - Interactive kiosks
 - A mobile app deployed by the customer's organization
 - Remote sharing of screens between a service agent and the customer